Rick Renzi: Move to Arizona

 Renzi moved his official residence from Virginia to Arizona in 1999, registering to vote in Santa Cruz County.
 In 2001, he bought a $216,000 home in Flagstaff, moving his voting registration there in December of that year.

 In 2002, Renzi acknowledged that he returned to Arizona with the intention of running for Congress, but defended his state ties.
 He noted that between college and his return to Arizona, he lived in Flagstaff for a total of seven years.
 There is proof Renzi was living in Arizona after college because, Renzi and his wife did have several children who were born in Sierra Vista, AZ.
 Renzi also said he owned more than 400 acre in northern Arizona through a real estate development and improvement business, in addition to a small vineyard and ranch in Sonoita, Arizona, west of Sierra Vista, in the 8th congressional district, and a home in Kingman.
 During the campaign, Renzi said "Let the chips fall where they may if I'm a carpetbagger."

 2002 election

 Primary election

-Renzi won a hotly contested Republican primary election against five other candidates; his closest opponents were Lewis Noble Tenney, a former Navajo County supervisor, and conservative radio personality Sydney Ann Hay of Munds Park.
+Renzi won a hotly contested Republican primary election against five other candidates; his closest opponents were Lewis Noble Tenney, a former Navajo County supervisor, and conservative radio personality Sydney Hay of Munds Park.
 Renzi outspent his primary opponents by a substantial sum of money.
 He invested $585,000 of his own money and raised another $100,000 to run radio and TV ads throughout the district.
 Renzi received 24.4 percent of the 46,585 votes cast in the Republican primary, with half of his votes coming from Yavapai County.

 The 2002 Democratic primary, also hotly contested, was narrowly won by George Cordova, a party outsider who ran against several better-known candidates, including Stephen Udall, Diane Prescott and Fred Duval.
 (There was no incumbent for the seat, in a new district created after the 2000 census gave the state two more Representatives.)